aftershady/holbertonschool-shell/README.md

-root of the repository holbertonschool/shell
+root of the repository holbertonschool/shell.
+This repository contain:
+-a basics directory with executables files who output ssh command